ayrat555/fang/README.md

 Background task processing library for Rust.
 It uses Postgres DB as a task queue.

 ## Features

+ Here are some of fang's key features:

+ - Async and threaded workers
-- the Asynk feature.
-It uses `tokio`.
-Workers are started in tokio tasks.
+   Workers can be started in threads (threaded workers) or tokio tasks (async workers)
-- the Blocking feature.
-It uses `std::thread`.
-Workers are started in separate threads.
+ - Scheduled tasks
+   Tasks can be scheduled at any time in the future
+ - Periodic (CRON) tasks
+   Tasks can be scheduled using cron expressions
+ - Unique tasks
+   Tasks are not duplicated in the queue if they are unique
+ - Single-purpose workers
+   Tasks are stored in a single table but workers can execute only tasks of the specific type
+ - Retries
+   Tasks can be retried with a custom backoff mode

 ## Installation